ahuang53/Card-Access-Playlist-Project/README.md

 ### Installation
+- Clone the Repository, and read the requirements.txt before running the program.

-- Install virtual environment to manage depencencies:
+Install virtual environment to manage depencencies:
  Markup: pip install virtualenv